by Stan Purdum

 You can find bicycles at much lower prices in department and discount stores.
 Don’t buy a department store bicycle.
 This is truly a case of getting what you pay for, and the durability of these bikes and the quality of their components is low.
 What’s more, all bicycles, regardless of whether they are very cheap or very expensive, are shipped to the seller in boxes, only partially assembled.
 At a bike shop, a trained bicycle mechanic completes the assembly and checks that the assembling done at the factory is all as it should be.
 At a department store, who knows who completes the assembly.
 Such stores seldom hire bicycle specialists.

-Unlike at bike shops, there’s nobody at a department store to advise you on what styles and models of bikes are best for kind of riding you do, and many of the bikes they do have come in one size only.
+Unlike at your local specialist shop, there’s nobody at a department store to advise you on what styles and models of bikes are best for kind of riding you do, and many of the bikes they do have come in one size only.
 Bikes sold in shops come in several sizes, and if the shop doesn’t have the size you need in inventory, they can order it for you.
 REI would be an example of an exception to the “bike shop only” rule, as they have an outstanding cycling department with great bikes, salespeople and mechanics.

 Then, because I wanted some lower gears than what came standard on the bike, the mechanic swapped out the rear cassette (gear cluster) for one that provided them — again, at no cost.
 And because I already had specific pedals I wanted to use, the mechanic removed the ones that came with the bike and subtracted their cost from the price of the bike.
 I was also entitled to a free tune-up at the shop after riding a few hundred break-in miles.

-Try getting that kind of service with a department store bike!
+Try getting that kind of service or cycle tips with a department store bike!

 If you know what you’re doing, you can purchase a good bike online, but remember that you’ll have either finish assembling it yourself or pay a shop to do it.